rabbitmq/rabbitmq-random-exchange/README.md

 # RabbitMQ Random Exchange Type

+## This was migrated to https://github.com/rabbitmq/rabbitmq-server

+This repository has been moved to the main unified RabbitMQ "monorepo", including all open issues.
+You can find the source under [/deps/rabbitmq_random_exchange](https://github.com/rabbitmq/rabbitmq-server/tree/master/deps/rabbitmq_random_exchange).
+All issues have been transferred.

+## Overview

 This exchange type is for load-balancing among consumers.
 It's basically a direct exchange, with the exception that, instead of each consumer bound to that exchange with the same routing key getting a copy of the message,